trileminh94/notes/shopee.md

 L: Liskov substitution principle - replace instance of parent type by instance of child type without altering `the correctness of the program`
 I: Interface segregation principle - no client should be forced to depend on methods it does not use.
-D: Dependency inversion -
+D: Dependency inversion - High level should not depend on low level modules.
+Both depend on abstractions, Abstractions should not depend on details.
+Details should depend on abstractions.

-`Violate SOLID principle of cause program hard to extend or easily to run wrong`
+`By applying these SOLID principles, we get to benefit from a reusable, maintainable, scalable and easy testable codebase.`

 ## Database